shakti230/Project2018/README.md

 *Figure 7*

+### Analysis 3
-#### Analysis 3 - Find out the number of rows and columns in the dataset
+Find out the number of rows and columns in the dataset.

 - See project repository for python code used to run this output.

 ![image](https://user-images.githubusercontent.com/36244887/39324632-e3bc87ea-4987-11e8-9a09-c81b1b42156a.png)
 *Figure 8*

+### Analysis 4
-#### Analysis 4 - Using the  describe function allows me to compile summary statistics such as mean, count, min, max and percentages
+Using the  describe function allows me to compile summary statistics such as mean, count, min, max and percentages.

 - See project repository for python code used to run this output.